encse/meteor_mn2x/README.md

 https://gr-satellites.readthedocs.io/en/latest/installation_intro.html

-I wanted to learn about OPQSK demodulation and picked Meteor M-N2.x LRPT as target.
+I wanted to learn about OQPSK demodulation and picked Meteor M-N2.x LRPT as target.
 This series of the Meteor weather satellites has two members as of 2026.
 Meteor M N2-3 and Meteor M N2-4 active on 137.9MHz with a backup frequency of 137.1MHz.